 Since its founding in 1872, fire has become one of Fresno's primary concerns.
 A lack of coordinated firefighting efforts coupled with predominantly wood buildings resulted in a multitude of fires from 1872-1877 that nearly destroyed the city.

-Although Fresno was incorporated as a city in 1885, the fire department remained a volunteer effort until 1902 when city leaders took over the responsibility & a paid department was created.
-Twelve regular firemen were paid between $40 & $50 a month, while another 20 “call men” were paid about $15 a month to respond to fires on an on-call basis.
+Although Fresno was incorporated as a city in 1885, the fire department remained a volunteer effort until 1902 when city leaders took over the responsibility and a paid department was created.
+Twelve regular firemen were paid between $40 and $50 a month, while another 20 “call men” were paid about $15 a month to respond to fires on an on-call basis.